-A. Requirements of Word to be Formed
+A. Requirements of Word to be Formed (LT22)

-In addition, the word which is formed must conform to the following specifications:
+In addition, the word that is formed must conform to the following specifications:

 - 1. It may not be a contraction, a hyphenated word, or a proper noun.
-It may not contain an apostrophe. - It may not be labeled obsolete in the official dictionary. (archaic is acceptable) 2. - 3.
-It may not be a foreign word, including letters and currency whose nationality is listed in the official dictionary.
-Words are not considered foreign if they are listed as an entry in the official dictionary.
+It may not contain an apostrophe. - 2.
+It may not be labeled obsolete in the official dictionary. (archaic is acceptable) - 3.
+It may not be a foreign word, including spellings of letters (ex. daleth) and currency (ex. ngwee) whose nationality is listed in the official dictionary.
+Words are not considered foreign if they are listed with a definition in the official dictionary.